-Recent studies have claimed that family-run businesses, here defined as firms owned and managed by members of the founding family, pervaded by family beliefs and values and with a clear intention to pass on the business to their offspring (Aronoff and Ward, 2001), are resilient in their nature because more focused on resilience than on performance, renouncing to take full advantage of the returns available in favourable economic times to increase their chances of survival in less good times (Conz et al., 2020).
-Moreover, with their long-term vision, the attention toward reputation, and the interest in preserving the affective endowments of family owners, family firms tend to focus more on business continuity and not on mere profit, allowing a future not only for the incumbents but also for successors (Gomez-Mejia et al., 2011).
+© Angela Dettori and Michela Floris.
+Published by Emerald Publishing Limited.
+This article is published under the Creative Commons Attribution (CC BY 4.0) licence.
+Anyone may reproduce, distribute, translate and create derivative works of this article (for both commercial and non-commercial purposes), subject to full attribution to the original publication and authors.
+The full terms of this licence may be seen at http://creativecommons.org/licences/by/4.0/legalcode resilient in their nature because more focused on resilience than on performance, renouncing to take full advantage of the returns available in favourable economic times to increase their chances of survival in less good times (Conz et al., 2020).
+Moreover, with their long-term vision, the attention towards reputation, and the interest in preserving the affective endowments of family owners, family firms tend to focus more on business continuity and not on mere profit, allowing a future not only for the incumbents but also for successors (Gomez-Mejia et al., 2011).
 Besides, family firms' resilience emerges also concerning financial concerns.
-Scholars have underlined that family firms experience higher growth than nonfamily businesses, with a lower degree of debts than their counterparts, demonstrating a higher ability in resisting market shocks (Corbetta et al., 2014).
+Scholars have underlined that family firms experience higher growth than non-family businesses, with a lower degree of debts than their counterparts, demonstrating a higher ability in resisting market shocks (Corbetta et al., 2014).
 These assumptions underline the extraordinarily family firms' ability to deal with a crisis and deserve to be deeply analysed to understand how and why family firms behave in this sense, showing resilience, flexibility and adaptability in uncertain conditions.

-However, agreeing with Duchek (2018), despite the importance resilience has for firms' success and ability to respond quickly to change, there is a lack of studies on which factors can strengthen resilience on family businesses that, playing a relevant role worldwide and dominating the economic landscape (Chrisman et al., 2007), not only from the point of view of the number but also in terms of wealth produced and of the employed workforce (Astrachan and Shanker, 2003), deserve to be deeply studied as wealth creators and innovators (Kraus et al., 2016).
+However, agreeing with Duchek (2018), despite the importance resilience has for firms' success and ability to respond quickly to change, there is a lack of studies in which factors can strengthen resilience on family businesses that, playing a relevant role worldwide and dominating the economic landscape (Chrisman et al., 2007), not only from the point of view of the number but also in terms of wealth produced and of the employed workforce (Astrachan and Shanker, 2003), deserve to be deeply studied as wealth creators and innovators (Kraus et al., 2016).

-Some scholars (Muñoz de Bustillo et al., 2016) argued that innovation and job quality are connected by different mechanisms, such as productivity increase, changes in the type of tasks performed with direct implication on job quality and innovation driven structural change, but few studies explore the link of these factors with the concept of resilience on family businesses.
+Some scholars (Muñoz de Bustillo et al., 2016) argued that innovation and job quality are connected by different mechanisms, such as productivity increase, changes in the type of tasks performed with direct implication on job quality and innovation-driven structural change, but few studies explore the link of these factors with the concept of resilience on family businesses.

-This work intends to contribute to filling this gap, problematising the topic (Alvesson and Sandberg, 2011), and examining whether and how two specific factors - job quality and innovation - can lead towards the resilience in family firms during the COVID-19 crisis, by answering the following research question:
+This work intends to contribute to filling this gap, problematising the topic (Alvesson and Sandberg, 2011) and examining whether and how two specific factors - job quality and innovation - can lead towards the resilience in family firms during the COVID-19 crisis, by answering the following research question:

-Do job quality and innovation strengthen family firms' resilience during the COVID-19 crisis?
+(1) Do job quality and innovation strengthen family firms' resilience during the COVID-19 crisis?